-Obama to talk climate change as Trump mulls Paris accord
+Obama touts his climate change work as Trump mulls U-turn

 Story highlights

-- Obama will speak in Italy, in his first foreign address since leaving office
+- Obama is speaking in Italy for his first foreign address since leaving office

 - Trump has vowed to take the US out of the Paris climate change accord

-Milan, Italy (CNN)Former US President Barack Obama will make a keynote address on food security and climate change Tuesday, just as the Trump administration struggles with an internal rift over whether to pull out of the global Paris climate accord.
+Milan, Italy (CNN)Former US President Barack Obama praised his administration's record on climate change Tuesday, just as the Trump administration struggles with an internal rift over whether to pull out of the global Paris climate accord.

 US President Donald Trump vowed during his campaign to "cancel" US participation in the Paris Agreement, which obliges countries to slash their greenhouse gas emissions to keep global temperatures from rising to catastrophic levels.

+"We have been able to bring our emissions down even as we grow our economy.
+The same is true in many parts of Europe," he said.

+The address is Obama's first abroad since leaving office.
+The summit is focused on the impact of technology and innovation on climate change and food availability.

-Trump aides have openly aired their differences on the issue and a final decision on the US stance is expected soon.
+Meanwhile, Trump aides are openly airing their differences on the issue and a final decision on the US stance is expected soon.
 A planned meeting on Tuesday of Trump's advisers on whether to pull out of the agreement, however, was postponed, a White House official said, citing a scheduling conflict.

 Trump has maintained he is committed to taking the US out of the accord, which would severely weaken the agreement as the United States is the world's second-largest emitter of climate changing greenhouse gases.